VIRGIN COSMOPOLITAN RECIPE

 Serving and Garnish Ideas for a Virgin Cosmopolitan

-We recommend chilling your Cocktail Glass in advance anywhere between 30 minutes and 2 hours.
+- We recommend chilling your cocktail glass in advance – anywhere between 30 minutes and 2 hours.
+This will help to keep the drink cooler for longer.

 OTHER MOCKTAILS YOU MIGHT LIKE: